Diocese of Biloxi

 The Diocese of Biloxi (Dioecesis Biloxiensis) is a diocese of the Catholic Church that encompasses 17 counties in southern Mississippi in the United States.
-The diocese was erected on March 1, 1977, when it was split from the Diocese of Jackson.
+The diocese was erected in 1977.
 It is a suffragan diocese of the ecclesiastical province of the metropolitan Archdiocese of Mobile.
-The Cathedral of the Nativity of the Blessed Virgin Mary in Biloxi, Mississippi, is the diocesan cathedral.
+The Cathedral of the Nativity of the Blessed Virgin Mary in Biloxi is the diocesan cathedral.

 Territory

 The Diocese of Biloxi encompasses the counties of Covington, Forrest, George, Greene, Hancock, Harrison, Jackson, Jefferson Davis, Jones, Lamar, Lawrence, Marion, Pearl River, Perry, Stone, Walthall, and Wayne in southern Mississippi.

 Demographics

 As of 2023, the Catholic population of the diocese was 54,520, which represented 6.6% of the total population of 831,202.
 77 priests, 51 permanent deacons, 28 male religious and 17 female religious serve the diocese.

 History

-1600 to 1841
+1700 to 1800

-The first Catholic priests in Mississippi were French Jesuit and Capuchin missionaries who accompanied the La Salle, Marquette, and d'Iberville expeditions in the 17th and 18th centuries.
-In 1787, three priests, Fathers McKenna, White, and Savage, arrived in Natchez from Spain and erected three missions in the vicinity.
-These missions disappeared after the Spanish Empire ceded the area to the new United States in the early 19th century.
+The first Catholic priests in present-day Mississippi were French Jesuit priest who accompanied the French explorer Pierre LeMoyne d’Iberville when he arrived at present-day Biloxi in 1699.
+The first mass in the Mississippi Gulf Coast was celebrated at this time.
+The region became part of the French colony of New France, with missionaries and European settlers arriving over the next 50 years.

-The Mississippi Territory was originally under the jurisdiction of the Diocese of Louisiana and the Two Floridas.
-In 1826, Pope Leo XII moved the new state of Mississippi into the Vicariate Apostolic of Mississippi.
-The pope named Bishop Louis-Guillaume-Valentin DuBourg as the vicar apostolic.
-In 1837, Pope Gregory XV elevated the vicariate to the Diocese of Natchez, encompassing all of Mississippi.
-The Biloxi area would remain part of this diocese, succeeded by the Diocese of Natchez-Jackson, for the next 140 years.
+After the French and Indian war ended in 1763, France ceded all of its colonies east of the Mississippi River to Great Britain.
+The Spanish in 1783 seized southern Mississippi from the British.
+In 1787, three priests, Fathers McKenna, White, and Savage, arrived in Natchez from Spain and erected three missions in the vicinity. the Vatican in 1793 erected the Diocese of Louisiana and the Two Floridas, with the episcopal see in New Orleans.
+This diocese included the few Catholics in Mississippi.